Ifoaa/Abuja-Road-Network-Analysis/README.md

-Abuja Urban Growth Prediction using GIS & Python
+🌍 Abuja Urban Growth Prediction using GIS & Python

+🧭 About This Project

-A geospatial analytics project focused on predicting urban growth and infrastructure pressure in Abuja, Nigeria using road network data, population statistics, and spatial analysis techniques.
+Abuja Urban Growth Prediction using GIS & Python is a geospatial analytics project designed to analyze and anticipate patterns of urban expansion and infrastructure pressure in Abuja, Nigeria.

-This project combines:

-Geographic Information Systems (GIS)
-Python data analysis
-Infrastructure intelligence
-Urban analytics
-Smart-city concepts
+The project combines spatial data from road networks and population statistics to evaluate how infrastructure distribution influences urban development patterns.
+Using GIS techniques and Python-based spatial analysis, it generates indicators that help identify areas under increasing growth and infrastructure stress.

+Rather than treating the city as static, this project models Abuja as a dynamic system where population pressure, road connectivity, and infrastructure distribution interact to shape future urban growth.

+The final output supports evidence-based insights for urban planning, transport development, and smart-city decision-making.

-📌 Project Objective
+🎯 Project Objective

-The goal of this project is to identify areas in Abuja that are likely to experience rapid urban growth and infrastructure stress based on:
+The objective is to identify and analyze areas in Abuja that are likely to experience:

+Rapid urban growth
+Infrastructure pressure
+Accessibility imbalance
+Uneven road connectivity

+This is achieved by developing spatial indicators based on:

 Road density
 Population distribution
-Road accessibility
-Connectivity indicators
+Connectivity patterns
 Infrastructure concentration

-The project aims to demonstrate how geospatial data can support:

-Urban planning
-Infrastructure development
-Transport analysis
-Smart-city decision making

 🗺️ Study Area

-The analysis focuses on:

-Abuja, Federal Capital Territory (FCT), Nigeria

-Key districts and surrounding urban expansion corridors are analyzed using road network and demographic datasets.
+The analysis focuses on Abuja, Federal Capital Territory (FCT), Nigeria, including key urban districts and surrounding expansion corridors where rapid development is occurring.

 📂 Datasets Used

-1. Road Network Data
+🚧 Road Network Data (OpenStreetMap)

-Source:

-OpenStreetMap (OSM)

-Contains:

 Road geometries
 Road classifications
 Road lengths
-Connectivity structure
+Network structure and connectivity

-2. Nigeria LGA Dataset

-Contains:

-Local Government Areas (LGAs)
+👥 Population & Administrative Data (Nigeria LGAs) Local Government Area boundaries
 Population estimates
-Administrative information
+Administrative attributes
 Area statistics

 🛠️ Tools & Technologies

-GIS
+GIS Tools

 QGIS

 Python Libraries

 Pandas
 GeoPandas
 Matplotlib